-Three of Stanford University’s seven schools offer undergraduate and graduate coursework, and the remaining four serve as purely graduate schools.
-Graduate programs include the highly ranked School of Education, School of Engineering, Law School, School of Medicine, and the top-ranked Graduate School of Business.
-The Woods Institute for the Environment oversees collaboration between environmental research, teaching, and outreach.
-Stanford has a number of well-known theatrical and musical groups, including the Ram’s Head Theatrical Society and the Mendicants, an all-male a capella group.
-Notable Stanford alumni include former U.S. President Herbert Hoover, famed NFL quarterback John Elway, actress Sigourney Weaver, and golfer Tiger Woods, who began his professional career at Stanford.
+Four of Stanford University’s seven schools offer undergraduate and graduate coursework, and the remaining three serve as purely graduate schools.
+Graduate programs include the highly ranked School of Education, School of Engineering, Law School, School of Medicine and the top-ranked Graduate School of Business.
+The Stanford Woods Institute for the Environment oversees collaboration between environmental research, teaching and outreach.
+Stanford has a number of well-known theatrical and musical groups, including the Ram’s Head Theatrical Society and the Mendicants, an all-male a cappella group.
+Notable Stanford alumni include former U.S. President Herbert Hoover, famed NFL quarterback John Elway, actress Sigourney Weaver and golfer Tiger Woods, who began his professional career at Stanford.

 |School mission and unique qualities (as provided by the school):|

 In 1885, Jane and Leland Stanford established Stanford University in memory of their son.
 Their intent was to establish a "University of high degree" that would "qualify students for personal success and direct usefulness in life and promote the public welfare by exercising an influence on behalf of humanity and civilization."
 Today, Stanford is a research university where teaching, learning and research are all integral to the university's mission.
 Stanford values close interaction between undergraduates and faculty.
 Student participation in research is strongly supported.
 Stanford's entrepreneurial character draws from its Western location and the legacy of its founders.
-Academic excellence crosses disciplines, ranging from humanities to social sciences to engineering and the sciences.
-Stanford emphasizes multidisciplinary approaches to teaching and research and has established university-wide initiatives to address worldwide problems in human health, the environment, international affairs and K-12 education.
-Current faculty have 17 Nobels and 4 Pulitzers.
+Stanford emphasizes multidisciplinary approaches to teaching and research, and academic excellence crosses disciplines, ranging from humanities to social sciences to engineering and the sciences.
+Current faculty have 19 Nobels and 4 Pulitzers.
 Students, distinguished by initiative, love of learning and commitment to public service, are talented in many areas, including academics, art, music and athletics.
-Stanford's athletic teams, called the Cardinal, have won the Director's Cup as the best program nationwide 17 years in a row.
+Stanford's athletic teams, called the Cardinal, have won the Director's Cup as the best program nationwide 18 years in a row.
 Stanford's extraordinary campus is located in a dynamic and diverse area between San Francisco and San Jose in Northern California.
 The campus is considered among the most beautiful anywhere.
 The Bing Overseas Studies Program has offerings in 12 countries, and other Stanford programs take students to the Hopkins Marine Laboratory on Monterey Bay and to Washington D.C.

 When applying to Stanford University, it's important to note the application deadline is January 1, and the early action deadline is November 1.
 Scores for either the ACT or SAT test are due January 1.
 The application fee at Stanford University is $90.
-It is most selective, with an acceptance rate of 7.1 percent and an early acceptance rate of 12.6 percent.
+It is most selective, with an acceptance rate of 6.6 percent.